hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04b-StructureData.md

 #### Notes for 4.2.2 From objects to arrays

-+ Objects in JS
++ Singleton objects
-  + object: a table whose keys/indexes defined
+  + singleton object: a table whose keys/indexes defined
   + __object literal__
     + a comma-separated list of name-value pairs wrapped in curly braces
     + encapsulating data, enclosing it in a tidy package